cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 - To generate dashboard metrics we will deploy WebV to the cluster
 - This will continuously generate 10 requests per second
+- Prometheus scrapes these logs every 5 seconds and exports them to the Grafana dashboard, which we will open later in the lab

 ```bash